Guyv7L2vSNhTu9NNIC4AGodmAsDGZpqzql8qRx1N

 Allah's Messenger (Prophet Muhammad) sallallahu alayhi wa sallam drank milk, and then he did not rinse his mouth nor did wudu, and then he prayed.

 That's a brief explanation of the hadith about eating fruit and wudu.
-As Muslims, we must understand this.
+As Muslims, we must understand this to avoid making our deen harder than it was meant to be.

 The important thing about "Does eating fruit break wudu?" that I will explain now involves some things that break wudu.
 I want you to understand this so you can correctly focus our discussion.

-In general, there are five things that can break wudu:
+In general, there are five things that can break wudu in 2026.
+These criteria are established based on the Quran and Sunnah.

 أَوْ جَاءَ أَحَدٌ مِنْكُمْ مِنَ الْغَائِطِ